betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingCuratedContent.md

 Deck text is usually a couple of lines about the event.
 Most of these items are decribed in the [common layout section](CommonLayout.md) of the guide.
 The following guidlines are to be followed for the writing the deck text for *curated* content type.

 1. No images are allowed in the deck.
-2. If it is a publication, the deck text can start with "The *title of article* article, published in the *journal name* in *alphabetic month, year*, explores....".
-For ex: The *Best Practices for Scientific Computing* article, published in the *PLOS Biology journal* in *Jan 2014*, explores etc.
+2. If it is a publication, the deck text can start with "The *title of article* article, published in the *journal name* in alphabetic month, year, explores....".
+For ex: The *Best Practices for Scientific Computing* article, published in the *PLOS Biology journal* in Jan 2014, explores etc.

 ### Deck Attributes